thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 All other intervals are distinguished in the same way.

 {% include images-gallery.html imageCollection="tw-current-day" %}

+There are times when the time intervals are long, and you'd like to see the data closer without changing timestamps, therefore, you need to zoom in.
+Zoom in by holding the right mouse key and move it on the chart in the place where you need to get a closer look.
+To zoom out to the original size of the chart, double-click on the widget.

+{% include images-gallery.html imageCollection="zoom-in" %}

 **Version 3.2.2** introduces time zone configurations.
 By default, dashboard uses the time zone provided by the browser.
 Now it is possible to set the time of your browser or a specific country.
 To quickly find the needed time zone, start typing its name in the time zone bar.